okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 This topic covers the concepts and use cases for SCIM and Okta.

-When you’re ready to create a SCIM integration, see [Build a SCIM provisioning integration](/docs/guides/scim-provisioning-integration-overview) and [how to implement the SCIM protocol with Okta](https://developer.okta.com/docs/api/openapi/okta-scim/guides/).
+When you're ready to create a SCIM integration, see [Build a SCIM provisioning integration](/docs/guides/scim-provisioning-integration-overview).
+For reference information on how to implement SCIM with Okta, see [SCIM Protocol](https://developer.okta.com/docs/api/openapi/okta-scim/guides/).

 ## What is SCIM for?